cloud-ca/go-cloudca/README.md

         if errorResponse.StatusCode == api.NOT_FOUND {
             fmt.Println("Volume was not found")
         } else {
-            //Can get more details from the CcaErrors fmt.Println(errorResponse.Errors)
+            // Can get more details from the CcaErrors fmt.Println(errorResponse.Errors)
         }
     } else {
-        //handle unexpected error
+        // handle unexpected error
         panic("Unexpected error")
     }
 }